mienaikoe/ziyu/Chapters/2-2-Chapter9.md

 The pain in Kipnu's head was throbbing with the beating of his hearts.
 A test of his knowledge was the last thing he wanted to do in such a state, but he hoped that this would be the last of Shinna's games.
 He took a few deep breaths to calm his mind and thought of a methodical approach. _I cannot see, but I can touch and smell_.
 He used his fingers to feel the shapes of the vials on the table, turned them over in his hand to feel the weight and thickness of their contents one-by-one.
 He had hoped that he could eliminate at least one of the vials, but they all seemed to filled with liquids of various types. _I need a tool_.

-"Setre," he said, and with some hesitation she responded, "Y-Yes?"
+"Setre," he said, and with some hesitation she responded, "What now?"

 "Can you tell me what color these all are?"
 She hesitated, maybe to glance at Shinna, but not a word was exchanged that Kipnu could hear.
 She carefully took the vials into one hand and positioned him closer to her with her other.

 "Red," she said, placing one down into his hand.
 Kipnu uncorked it and wafted its contents toward himself. _Salty and tannic.
 Of the ocean._ He covered and placed it before him, remembering the reddish algae he used as an anesthetic.
 A dose this size would kill him, he was certain.

 Setre hesitated before giving him the next one.
 "Clear," she said as she gently set the next one down.
-Kipnu could detect a tremor in her voice and in her hand, as if merely holding the vial scared her.
+Kipnu could detect an unease in her voice and in her hand, as if merely holding the vial was dangerous.
 He uncorked it and wafted as he had before, and winced at a distinct smell of char.
 He lifted the vial and poured a small drop of the liquid onto the table which exploded upon impact and the crowd around him jumped in fear.
 Carefully, he covered the vial up again and placed it on the table near his left hand in case he had a use for it later.
 The quiet of the crowd was palpable, as if they'd found some interest in the mundane prodding and testing of his science.

 "Black," said Setre, placing the final vial in his hands.
 There was no tremor now but a deliberate tone in her voice tipped him off, as if she held this vial in high regard.
 "Black," replied Kipnu as he uncorked the vial.
 He was certain to be careful with this one, moving slowly and keeping a firm grip.
 He let the smell into his nose and for a brief moment, he could see at the corner of his eye.
 The glow of the fire was unmistakeable in that darkness. _A neutralizer for kanosin?
 No...
 I would have heard about it._